ossf/package-manager-best-practices/review/npm.md

    1. Developers may publish an `npm-shrinkwrap.json`.
-      Remember that, by declaring an `npm-shrinkwrap.json`, you take responsibility for updating all the dependencies in time.
-Your users will not be able to update them.
+      Remember that, by declaring an `npm-shrinkwrap.json`, you take responsibility for rapidly and consistently updating all the dependencies.
+Your users will not be able to update or deduplicate them.
 If you expect your CLI to be used by other projects and defined in their `package.json` or lockfile, do **not** use `npm-shrinkwrap.json` because it will hinder dependency resolution for your consumers.